Zettlr/zettlr-docs/docs/en/core/workspaces.md

 Lastly, you can select an **icon** to identify the folder with.
 By default, a folder will have no associated icon, but if you select one here, it will show up next to its name in the file manager.
 This is purely decorative and will help you more quickly identify relevant folders.

+!!! note

-> Note that custom icons will be overridden by the project status; i.e. once you turn a folder into a project, the folder will display the project icon instead.
+    Custom icons will be overridden by the project status; i.e. once you turn a folder into a project, the folder will display the project icon instead.
 To see the custom icon, you'll need to turn off project features.

 ## Sorting files